Javascript Madness Intro

 What older versions of Opera were up to is hard to imagine.
 That the first click event was on a mouseup, but the second was on mousedown was just the beginning of the madness.

 Luckily, recent versions of the Mozilla browser and Opera have adopted sane behaviors, and the older versions are mostly out of circulation by now (Gecko 1.6 was last used in Firefox 0.8).
 The Safari developers wisely chose this as one of their rare instances of incompatibility with IE and chose to emulate Gecko instead.
+And now even Microsoft has belatedly gotten things right.
+Hurrah!

-Right button double click events are listed in the next table.
-Newer versions of Opera are not listed here, because it is no longer possible to execute a right button double click in Opera.
+Right button double-click events are listed in the next table.
+Newer versions of Opera are not listed here, because it is no longer possible to execute a right button double-click in Opera.
 The first click cannot be stopped from activating the context menu, so the second click is caught by the context window, not the browser window.

-Double Click of Right Mouse Button
+Double-Click of Right Mouse Button

 Internet Explorer